cestle18/css-tailwind/README.md

 ## Final words
 Thanks for your interest in my project, you can use the source code however you like.
 Please ping me if you do so, it would be a pleasure! 😊
+Thanks to my friend and co-worker [Pierre Bandasavanh]() for your help 🙏🏻

 CB 🍇